dylan1226-ux/Low-Frequency-RSI-Trading/README.md

 ### Definition:

-The Relative Strength Index (RSI), developed by Welles Wilder, is a popular momentum indicator that scales values from 0 to 100 to identify overbought and oversold conditions.
+RSI, developed by Welles Wilder, is a popular momentum indicator that scales values from 0 to 100 to identify overbought and oversold conditions.

 $$
 RSI = 100 - \frac{100}{1+RS} = 100 \cdot \frac{RS}{1+RS}